Nathan Wood (footballer, born 2002): Swansea City

 On 10 June 2022, Wood joined Swansea City on a two-year contract for an undisclosed fee.
 Wood's new manager Russell Martin was a long-term admirer and had previously tried to sign the defender when in charge of Milton Keynes Dons.

+Southampton

+On 5 July 2024, Wood joined Premier League club Southampton on a four-year contract for an undisclosed fee.
+He made his debut for the club on 28 August 2024 in a 5–3 away victory against Cardiff City in the EFL Cup.
+On 4 December 2024, Wood made his Premier League debut in a 5–1 home defeat against Chelsea.

 International career

 Wood has represented England at U15, U16, U17 and U18 level.

-On 6 September 2021, Wood made his debut for the England U20s during a 6-1 victory over Romania U20s at St. George's Park.
+On 6 September 2021, Wood made his debut for the England U20s during a 6–1 victory over Romania U20s at St. George's Park.

+On 28 March 2023, Wood made his England U21 debut during a 2–1 defeat to Croatia at Craven Cottage.

 Style of play

 Wood is known to be a pacey player and has previously played as a left-midfielder as a result of this.
 He recorded a 100m time of 13.07 seconds when he was aged 13.